 Prepare for Cold Nights

 It is scorching in the daytime heat in the desert, but it can get cold at night.
-Warm clothes or an emergency blanket with a sleeping bag will be of much assistance.
+Warm clothes or an emergency blanket with a sleeping bag or a Bivvy will be of much assistance.
 Warm clothing will increase your chances of survival greatly.
 Read on and find out how to survive in the desert if you have a survival kit.

 A solid survival kit is a must if you want to be safe in any circumstances.
 It can contain a knife, a piece of soap, a water container, medicines, blankets, a compass, and more.
 It should not be heavy and contain odd helpless items.
 In our article, we provide people with the top of the basic contents of a robust survival kit every person should have before traveling in desert areas: